 It’s cold.
 It may not have snowed here in London but when the sun disappears in the late afternoon, the chill ices into your bones.
-Middle daughter and I suffer from bad circulation that materialises in white fingertips when the temperature drops below 10C and white toes when it hits minus figures.
+Middle daughter and I suffer from bad circulation that materialises in white fingertips when the temperature drops below 10C, and white toes when it hits minus figures.
 Thawing is mildly painful as the extremities turn bruising blue before returning to pink.
 Middle daughter doesn’t do hot either.
 She is a temperate child.
 The family GP, a pragmatist at the best of times, diagnosed a possible mild form of Raynaud’s syndrome where the arteries spasm and blood flow is reduced.
-His recommendation is that if I didn’t want surgery to cut the nerves in the back of my neck, then I should wear gloves.
-I do, regularly.
+His recommendation was that if I didn’t want surgery to cut the nerves in the back of my neck, then I should wear gloves, which I do – regularly.

-Therefore, I’ve reinstated ‘elevenses’ – or ‘elevensies’ as a Hobbit would say – to become an important part of my winter diet.
-At primary school in the 50s we were handed out buns and bottles of milk at morning break time.
+Therefore I’ve re-instated ‘elevenses’ – or ‘elevensies’ as a Hobbit would say – as an important part of my winter diet.
+For ‘elevenses‘ at primary school in the 50s, we were handed out buns and bottles of milk at morning break time.
 I’ve never liked cold milk but the buns, mostly currant or Chelsea with the occasional doughnut, were great favourites.
-My grandmother (I remember her as good a baker as Ms. Berry), could also rustle up buns galore, never mind scones and Eccles cakes, cream horns and chocolate eclairs, so our Essex kitchen was a popular place to be in the school holidays.
+My grandmother (I remember her as good a baker as Ms. Berry), could also rustle up buns galore, never mind scones and Eccles cakes, cream horns, and chocolate eclairs, so our Essex kitchen was a popular place to be in the school holidays.

-Lardy cake seems to have originated from southern English counties where pigs were farmed, with Wiltshire taking the lead, although versions of the cake can be found in Sussex, Hampshire, Dorset and Gloucestershire.
-As a home cook in the UK, it’s useful to know thy fats; both pig fat (lard) and beef fat (dripping) are less saturated than butter, and I can’t not mention suet (fat taken from around a cow’s kidney) which is such an important high energy fat for cold weather delights such as jam roly poly and savoury dumplings.
+Lardy cake seems to have originated from the southern English counties where pigs were farmed, with Wiltshire taking the lead, although versions of the cake can be found in Sussex, Hampshire, Dorset, and Gloucestershire.
+As a home cook in the UK, it’s useful to know thy fats – both pig fat (lard) and beef fat (dripping) are less saturated than butter, and I can’t not mention suet (fat taken from around a cow’s kidney) which is such an important high energy fat for cold weather delights such as jam roly poly and savoury dumplings.

 Lardy, Lardy, Cake